aphavichitr/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+Social Notes
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+Any user can view and post notes
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+Social notes is an application that will allow users to view other user's notes and post their own notes.
+An authorized user will be allowed to comment and like other user's note(s).
+Users can search for any note(s) and will have access to all notes posted on Social Notes.
 ## Problem ##
   > Describe the problem your product solves.
+Many notes on the web are private and can only be shared to people who have access to a certain link.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+A lot of good information is inaccessible to the public, but Social Notes will provide that information to everyone.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"Information should be easily accessible by everyone.
+Social Notes will save you time from looking up resources to help you learn, study, or whatever it is you are trying to do.
+Our mission is to help users focus on what they need to do, so that they don't need to waste time googling or searching."
 ## How to Get Started ##
   > Describe how easy it is to get started.
+"Getting started is as simple as visiting the homepage.
+Users can view all posts without signing up.
+Users that wish to post their notes can create an account and post their notes immediately.
+Users that wish to comment or like can also sign up immediately."
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+"Social Notes is great!
+It helps me when I study because there are so many resources that I have access to that I didn't have before.
+Before social notes, I didn't even know where to start looking.
+It's also a central place where I can find everything."
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+"Users can continue using Social Notes for future projects, jobs, etc., since new information will always be created and updated."